 This way, users are actively browsing for a particular solution for their problem, not casually searching through top trending tools for that particular day.

-Early on in my bootstrapping / side-project-gigs journey, I often had to spend a long amount of time figuring what can of service or tool to use for finishing a particular task.
-I often didn't even know what I'm looking for, either – until I would run to some obscure form post or tutorial that would point me in the correct direction, and I'd think to myself "oh so that's how people do this particular thing".
+Early on in my bootstrapping and side-project-gigs journey, I often had to spend a long amount of time figuring what can of service or tool to use for finishing a particular task.
+I often didn't even know what I'm looking for, either – until I would run to some obscure forum post or tutorial that would point me in the correct direction, and I'd think to myself "oh so that's how people do this particular thing".

 I've had the idea to build something like a "dictionary" of tools for a while.
 Popular product discovery tools like Product Hunt and communities like Indie Hackers helped when I was starting out, and the recent trend of "curated lists for X" were (and still are!) great references.
 But between outdated lists and poor presentation, I still felt like I could build something of my own.